Lineup Magic - Captain's Reference

 Moving Down

 Going down is more restricted.
-Once a player has an established skill level, their level cannot drop by more than one step.
-The only exception is a documented permanent change in physical ability, such as an injury or medical condition that genuinely affects their game long-term.
-This one-step floor protection exists to prevent abuse of the system, since a sharp, sudden drop in skill level is a red flag for sandbagging.
+Once a player has an established skill level (10 match scores on record) or has been assigned a skill level, their level cannot drop by more than one step.
+That second clause matters: a player assigned a higher starting level than SL3 is protected immediately, not only after reaching 10 matches.
+The only exception to the one-step floor is a documented permanent change in physical ability, such as an injury or medical condition that genuinely affects their game long-term.

 Championship Lowest Attainable